 This pathway represents a slow but continuous reduction in herbaceous plant production which affects many different ecological processes.
-Drought and grazing pressure are the main drivers for this transition, which in turn affect the fire regime.
-The larger bunchgrass species lose dominance and are gradually replaced with short grasses and forbs as litter cover is reduced and bare ground increases.
+Drought and grazing pressure are the main drivers for this transition, which affects the fire regime.
+The larger bunchgrass species lose dominance and are gradually replaced with shortgrasses and forbs as litter cover is reduced and bare ground increases.